-2007.
-However, these record lows were surpassed by the 5 10-year spans from 1998 to 2008 through 2002 to 2012, all of which contained the financial crisis.
-For these spans, the growth rates were 6.4%, -19.1%, -29.8%, -13.6%, and 3.5%, respectively.
 As mentioned above, the real growth in individual income tax receipts for the 5 10-year spans from 1998 to 2008 through 2002 to 2012 were 6.4%, -19.1%, -29.8%, -13.6%, and 3.5%, respectively.
 These are the lowest 5 growth rates of any of the 66 10-year spans from 1940 to 2015.
 However, the first three of these spans begin before the initial Bush tax cut in 2001 and all five extend into the financial crisis.
-Hence, it may be might be helpfule to also look at a shorter time-span to try to judge the effects of the Bush tax cuts.
+Hence, it may be might be helpful to also look at a shorter time-span to try to judge the effects of the Bush tax cuts.
 A good choice might be eight years as this would cover the span from the last full year of Clinton's presidency (2000) to the year before the financial crisis began to seriously effect revenue (2008).
 The growth of receipts by source, outlays, and GDP over every 8-year period since 1940 is shown in the following graph:

 The actual numbers and sources can be found at recgro17_8.html.
 As can be seen in the second table and graph, real individual income tax receipts declined 8.9% from 2000 to 2008.
 Even total receipts declined 0.5% over that period.
 Finally, real GDP grew just 16.1% from 2000 to 2008.
-This was the lowest real GDP growth over any 8-year span since 15.9% from 1974 to 1982.
-Hence, although it had been seven years since the 2001 tax cut and five years since the 2003 tax cut, the evidence at that point was that the Bush tax cuts decreased revenues over what they would have been, at least over the short term.
+This was the lowest real GDP growth over any 8-year span up to that time since 15.9% from 1974 to 1982.
+All of the 8-year periods since then have had lower growth, chiefly due to the steep decrease in GDP at the depth of the financial crisis in 2009.
+This is projected to recover by 2009 to 2017 but that is yet to be seen.
+Hence, the evidence at that point is that the Bush tax cuts decreased revenues over what they would have been, at least over the short term.
 This was true even in my prior analysis based on data through 2007, before the financial crisis of 2008.
 In any event, the revenue growth numbers grew worse through 2010 and the GDP growth numbers still have not recovered.